-Creating content for digital signage is often the last step in a comprehensive process of implementing the hardware, learning how to use a content management system (CMS), developing a strategy for content and editorial, etc.
+Creating digital signage content is often the last step in a comprehensive process of implementing the hardware, learning how to use a content management system (CMS), developing a strategy for content creation and editorial, etc.

 Now, it’s time to roll up our sleeves and create beautiful content, right?!
 Well, almost.